 JulieAnn Perleoni — Everyone knows that New England has the highest rate of educated people.
 Besides, New Englanders are terrific judges of character and morality, skeptics at heart, New Hampshire should remain the first state in the nation for the primary.

-Rachel Kipka — New Hampshire, for many years, has indicated the national “attitude” towards the candidates for our nation.
-I hope we keep it that way.
+Rachel Kipka — New Hampshire, for many years, has indicated the “national attitude” towards the future candidates for our nation.
+I hope we can always keep it that way.

 Norman Tellier — Definitely YES — I believe in the old adage as New Hampshire so goes the country.

 TJ Meenan — Yes, make sure you keep it nice and early, but be sure and lean to the right when you do!
 Support our troops!

 Brian Gibb — Since we’re the first in the state, I think we should keep our primaries, as is, first.
 Why change?

 Rake Morgan — It must have been 20 years ago that I listened to a “Saturday Night Live” news commentator rant about New Hampshire’s first-in-the-nation primary status.
 To paraphrase, he wondered why the fate of the Union should be left to a bunch of “syrup-sucking squirrel watchers?”
 It was a good question.
 And very funny.
 I think I rolled off the sofa laughing so hard that I hurt my stomach.